vesoft-inc/nebula-docs/docs/manual-EN/4.contributions/how-to-contribute.md

 #### Code Style

-We adopt `cpplint` to ensure that the project conforms to Google's coding style guides.
-The checker will be implemented before the code is committed
+We adopt `cpplint` to make sure that the project conforms to Google's coding style guides.
+The checker will be implemented before the code is committed.

 #### Unit Tests Required